Salix x balfourii

 When the buds burst they do so down the middle, just as Salix caprea does.
 Mid-April

-A misty, rainy day in late-April and magic was in the air!
+A misty, rainy day in early-April and magic was in the air!

 Free flowering, just like Salix caprea!
 What a great hybrid; truly inspired!
-Late April.
+Early April.